Is it time for US teachers to carry guns?

 According to the Giffords Law Centre, 27 states and the District of Columbia have some sort of Child Access Prevention (CAP) laws, which dictate how securely guns should be stored in the home.

-The CAP laws in Kentucky, where the shooter reportedly took a gun from this parents' closet, are among the weakest of all those states.
+The CAP laws in Kentucky, where the shooter reportedly took a gun from his parents' closet, are among the weakest of all those states.
 Parents or guardians will only break the law if they knowingly provide a gun to a child convicted of a violent crime or likely to commit a crime.

-"If we want to talk about preventing school shootings, we should be talking about stopping kids getting their hands on guns in the first place, those are the laws we should be looking at," said Mr Skaggs, of the Giffords Law Centre.
+"If we want to talk about preventing school shootings, we should be talking about stopping kids getting their hands on guns in the first place," said Mr Skaggs, chief counsel at the Giffords Law Center to Prevent Gun Violence.
+"Those are the laws we should be looking at."

 On the ground, groups like the Campaign to Keep Guns Off Campus are fighting state-by-state against the NRA, its state-level affiliates and other gun-advocacy groups to defeat pro-gun schools legislation.